-- zz: both sz and dz are set equal to this flag.
-If predication is enabled will put zeros into the dest (or as src in the case of twin pred) when the predicate bit is zero. otherwise the element is ignored or skipped, depending on context. - inv CR bit just as in branches (BO) these bits allow testing of a CR bit and whether it is set (inv=0) or unset (inv=1) - RC1 as if Rc=1, stores CRs but not the result - SEA Signed Effective Address, if enabled performs sign-extension on registers that have been reduced due to elwidth overrides - PI post-increment mode (applies to LD/ST with update only). the Effective Address utilised is always just RA, i.e. the computation of EA is stored in RA after it is actually used. - LF Load/Store Fail or Fault First: for any reason Load or Store Vectors may be truncated to (at least) one element, and VL altered to indicate such. - VLi Inclusive Data-Dependent Fail-First: the failing element is included in the Truncated Vector. - els Element-strided Mode: the element index (after REMAP) is multiplied by the immediate offset (or Scalar RB for Indexed).
+- sz / dz if predication is enabled will put zeros into the dest (or as src in the case of twin pred) when the predicate bit is zero. otherwise the element is ignored or skipped, depending on context. - $\mathbf{zz}$ : both sz and dz are set equal to this flag. - inv CR bit just as in branches (BO) these bits allow testing of a CR bit and whether it is set (inv=0) or unset (inv=1) - N sets signed/unsigned saturation.

+- RC1 as if Rc=1, stores CRs but not the result - SEA Signed Effective Address, if enabled performs sign-extension on registers that have been reduced due to elwidth overrides - PI post-increment mode (applies to LD/ST with update only). the Effective Address utilised is always just RA, i.e. the computation of EA is stored in RA after it is actually used. - LF Load/Store Fail or Fault First: for any reason Load or Store Vectors may be truncated to (at least) one element, and VL altered to indicate such. - VLi Inclusive Data-Dependent Fail-First: the failing element is included in the Truncated Vector. - els Element-strided Mode: the element index (after REMAP) is multiplied by the immediate offset (or Scalar RB for Indexed).
 Restrictions apply.